JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_entity_declaration.md

 (see [`entities`](%gh-ic%/platform/workspace/jps/src/com/intellij/platform/workspace/jps/entities) package),
 but they're supposed to be used only for interoperability with code which uses the project model API.

-The plugins should define and use their own types of entities if they need to store framework-specific data.
+Plugins should define and use their own types of entities if they need to store framework-specific data.

 ## Examples